Loyola 4 Chicago

 Service - Justice - Community

-Loyola4Chicago is a program of the office for Community Service and Action in which students provide weekly volunteer service in Chicago during the academic year.
+Loyola4Chicago is a program of the office for Community Service and Action in which students provide once-weekly volunteer service in Chicago during the academic year.

 Students work in service teams at various sites including work with children, immigrants, persons with mental disabilities, and persons experiencing homelessness, among others.
 Each team is led by a student leader who coordinates meeting times and facilitates the group's reflection on their service experience.